 The sound synthesis algorithms will follow the metaphor of movement in real space, with the altitude as a specific acoustic parameter interacting with the chromatic values registered by the point camera.
-The sonic interaction with the user's changing the viewing angle will be realized by changing the stereo-panning according to the tracked head position.

-VR Interface
+3.5 VR Interface

-The forward-looking camera angle will be a default, initially putting the viewer in the subjective position of the erroneous GPS waypoint.
+The forward-looking camera angle will be a default, initially putting the viewer in the subjective position of the erroneous GPS wavpoint.
 Ten seconds after each viewer enters the animation, the VR interface will allow them to navigate the experience.
 They will be able to reverse the viewing angle from looking forward to looking backward, change the angle arbitrarily, or step out of the tunnel and observe the red dot which will then represent the camera traveling along the complex 3D structure.
 They will also be able to alter the color space parameters of the lighting rig from RGB to HSB or LAB directly affecting the visual character of the tunnel viewed from the inside, and the look of the tunnel structure viewed from the outside.

-Tuning the Experience
+3.6 Tuning the Experience

-All key formal parameters in this design-such as the animation cycle time (speed), the degree of reflexivity and the one-way external transparency of the tunnel material, lighting rig configuration and lighting types-will be tuned for the most effective VR experience by experimenting in the studio, and by testing with various viewers.
+All key formal parameters in this design such as the animation cycle time (speed), the degree of reflexivity and the one-way external transparency of the tunnel material, lighting rig configuration and lighting types-will be tuned for the most effective VR experience by experimenting in the studio, and by testing with various viewers.
 The aim is to create the setting with the optimal degree of ambivalence between disorientation and kinesthetic stability/confidence.